fuse-box/fuse-box/docs/plugin-api.md

 ### Alternative content

 For more advanced loading behavior, sometimes we want more indirection.
-That is, maybe we want `require()` to provide an über-module containing a bunch of little modules, instead of just one tiny module alone, so that future pages can use the browser-side cache.
-Maybe we want a smart module provider of some sort that does lazy initialization or something.
+That is, maybe we want to leverage the browser-side cache for future page loads, and have `require()` provide an über-module containing a bunch of little modules, instead of just one tiny module alone can use the browser-side cache.
+Maybe we want to lazily load certain bundles via AJAX if and only if needed.

 Whatever the reason, if we want to preserve `file.contents` for later use (e.g. in `transformGroup`, or even `bundleEnd` or `postBundle`), but make other code